Will $40 Save Diablo 3? A Look At The Upcoming Expansion

 On paper, it definitely seems like $40 worth of content is being added to the game, considering it will completely overhaul some elements of the experience.
 In reality though there are plenty of people who won't get $40 out of the new content, especially those that will play through Act V and only dabble a little in the adventure mode before having their fill of Diablo and moving on.

 Personally, I've got high hopes for the upcoming expansion and have already put my pre-order in.
 Diablo has always been about the item hunt for me and Reaper of Souls is going to offer the item hunt that Diablo 3 should have been from the start.
+While I wait I'll be engaging with other Diablo 3 style loot hunts but look forward to returning to Sanctuary.

 What's your opinion on Diablo 3: Reaper of Souls?
 Are you planning on spending the $40 for the expansion?